Maps

 You’ll find an exceptional collection of trusted brand skis and snowboards to rent at all the ski resorts, so save your jetlagged shoulders from schlepping your gear across the Pacific.
 If you love your boots, pack them in your checked or cabin luggage and book your favourite hardware ahead of time.

-British Columbia in winter is a long way from Bondi.
-What keeps those mountains crisp, clear, and filled with powder snow can be challenging if you’re not prepared.
+British Columbia in winter is a long way from Bondi, so bring layers to stay extra comfy and toasty.
 Try Merino-blend base layers that regulate your core temperature, ensure you have a neck gator or balaclava for skiing or snowboarding, invest in heated socks if you have the dollars, and don’t forget your toque (Canuck for beanie) and mittens.
+If you happen to forget something, all of the major ski resorts have outdoor retailers to help you fill in the gear gaps.

 Paw Paw